wang-fujin/BattNN/readme.md

 ![flow chart](./overall_structure.png)

-If you think it is useful, please cite our article:
+If you think it is useful, please cite our paper:
 ```
 @article{wang2023inherently,
   title={Inherently Interpretable Physics-Informed Neural Network for Battery Modeling and Prognosis},